TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/ti_uniflash.md

 ## Existing Limitations
   - If the flashing operation hangs in the serial session, the Cancel button will be unresponsive.
 To resolve the issue, close uniflash, relaunch it, and ensure that your board selection and flash configurations are correct.

+## Troubleshooting {#TI_UNIFLASH_TROUBLESHOOTING}
+  - If the default flashing algorithm that comes with Uniflash is not working for you, you can try using the one that comes with the SDK.
+  - You can find the prebuilt flashers at the following location:
+    \code
+    <MCU_SDK_ROOT>\tools\flasher\prebuilt
+    \endcode
+  - To use the flasher packaged with the SDK, you can either enter the path in the custom flasher field or replace the Uniflash flasher directly from the below path:
+    \code
+    <uniflash_root>deskdb\content\TICloudAgent\win\ccs_base\sitara_mcu\flasher
+    \endcode

 ## Supported File Formats